Ashford & Simpson

 As performers, Ashford & Simpson's best-known duets are "Solid" (1984) and "Found a Cure" (1979).
-The duo were inducted into the Songwriters Hall of Fame in 2002.
+The duo was inducted into the Songwriters Hall of Fame in 2002.
 They are also recipients of The Rhythm & Blues Foundation's Pioneer Award, ASCAP Founders Award, and the Grammy Trustee Award.
 Rolling Stone ranked them No. 19 on its list of the 20 Greatest Duos of All Time.

+Nick Ashford was also an occasional actor, having appeared as Reverend Oates in the 1991 movie New Jack City.